 People don’t often discuss them when it comes to talking about blogging, but they’re an essential part of every WordPress website.

-Today you will learn what anchor links are, why you should use them, and how to create them in your WordPress website.
+Today you will learn what anchor links are, how to create them, and the pros and cons of Page Jumps and anchor links on your WordPress website.

 What is an anchor link?